Nagarathil Samsara Vishayam: Plot

 On their first trip to a rural cinema hall, they get hold of a box full of currency when their film roll box get swapped by accident.
 The pair decides to keep the fortune to themselves, but a gang of goons arrives looking for the lost money.
 They manage to escape stealing a scooter while the money is hidden in the bushes.
-They meet Susan (Chithra), an old aquintence of Samson who is working as a singer at the five star hotel the pair run into.
+They meet Susan, an old acquaintance of Samson who is working as a singer at the five star hotel the pair run into.
 With the help of Susan they manage to retrieve the sack of money, but it turns out to be swapped with the dead body of Pappi, projector operator at the cinema.
 The pair is dragged into another possible murder when Susan stabs the hotel manager who tries to rape her.
 Susan joins them on the run carrying Pappi's body as they steal another car from the hotel.

-Vikraman (Keerikkadan Jose), an underground hawala agent is still in the lookout for his box with 40 lakhs of hawala money.
+Vikraman, an underground hawala agent is still in the lookout for his box with 40 lakhs of hawala money.
 He engages his nephew, Sundaresan to lead the search operation.